husseineid-mocha/noise-nimbus/README.md

 The app was built using a combination of express and sequelize with a PostgreSQL database.
 The backend structure is RESTful API.
 Model associations are used to minimize database queries to the backend, assuring speed and reliability.

 ### Front End
 The frontend was built with React/Redux.
-By utilizing React and Redux state, WhatsAppening is a seamless, single-page aplication.
+By utilizing React and Redux state, NoiseNimbus is a seamless, single-page aplication.
 All page interactions are controlled by the React/Redux state.
 ### Built With

 * [React](https://reactjs.org/)